 Background information on Houston freeways will be limited in scope on this site.
 Erik Slotbloom’s book and website, Houston Freeways, goes into significant detail on the freeways that are vital to keeping Houston moving.

-With the rapid growth of Houston, roadway construction struggles to maintain pace with new developments and the infastructure required to support growth.
-This list is not all-inclusive, but rather highlights some of the major projects around Houston:
+With the rapid growth of Houston, roadway construction struggles to maintain pace with new developments and the infrastructure required to support growth.
+This list is not all-inclusive, but rather highlights some of the major projects ongoing or completed around Houston:

-Katy Freeway reconstruction – widen IH 10 from 6 lanes with HOV to 8-10 general purpose lanes, and 4 managed express toll / HOV lanes.
+Katy Freeway reconstruction – completed in October 2008, the $2.8 billion investment widened IH 10 from six lanes with HOV to 8-10 general purpose lanes, and four managed express toll / HOV lanes (Katy Tollway).

 West Loop – Reconstruction of IH 610 between IH 10 and US 59.
-Includes reconstruction of both stack interchanges.
+Included reconstruction of both stack interchanges.

 Katy Freeway / East Freeway

-IH 10 travels west to east across the metro area, entering in Katy and leaving the metro area in Baytown.
-As the only east-west freeway across Houston, IH 10 is heavily traveled with thru traffic and commuters from Katy and the western suburbs.
+IH 10 travels west to east across the metro area, entering in Katy and leaving the metro area at Baytown.
+As the only east-west freeway across Houston, IH 10 is heavily traveled with through traffic and commuters from Katy and the western suburbs.

-The Katy Freeway is undergoing a widening project from Katy to Loop 610.
+The Katy Freeway, from Katy to Loop 610, was reconstructed during a five year project wrapped up in October 2008.
 The original freeway was built in a minimal right of way, with only six lanes.
-The new road will be 8 general purpose lanes from Fort Bend County to IH 610, with four toll lanes in the middle from SH 6 to IH 610, and a reversible HOV lane between SH 99 (Grand Parkway) and SH 6.
+The new road accommodates at least eight general purpose lanes from Fort Bend County to IH 610, with four toll lanes (Katy Tollway) in the middle from SH 6 to IH 610, and a reversible HOV lane between SH 99 (Grand Parkway) and SH 6.

 Gulf Freeway / North Freeway

 Beginning in Galveston, the Gulf Freeway aims directly for the heart of Houston.
-Once downtown, IH 45 forms the west side of the downtown loop as the Pierce Elevated.
-North of downtown, IH 45 is the North Freeway, a workhorse freeway that is the poster child for freeway development in Texas (many would argue it is a visual eyesore with the overwhelming commercial activity).
+Once Downtown, IH 45 forms the west side of the Downtown loop along the Pierce Elevated.
+North of Downtown, IH 45 is the North Freeway, a workhorse freeway that is the poster child for freeway development in Texas (many would argue it is a visual eyesore with the overwhelming commercial activity).